materialsproject/fireworks/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. title:: Introduction

 .. image:: _static/FireWorks_logo.png
    :width: 300 px
    :alt: FireWorks

+.. raw::<div>

+.. pull-quote:: | "Give me six hours to chop down a tree and I will spend the first four sharpening the axe."
+                |    - Abraham Lincoln

 FireWorks is a code for defining, managing, and executing scientific workflows.
 It can be used to automate calculations over arbitrary computing resources, including those that have a queueing system.

 Some features that distinguish FireWorks are the capability to program dynamic workflows and built-in tools for running high-throughput computations at large computing centers.

+.. raw::</div>

 ====================
 Is FireWorks for me?